 I could try a new recipe…

-Compare these two:
+Compare these sentences:

 I should go for a walk.

 Golly, even writing this makes my feet feel heavy.
 It makes me wonder why I should go for a walk, which leads to me listing off all those unhealthy habits that I need to rectify with exercise.
 Yuck!

 Yep, definitely more inspirational.
 That could fit into this sentence: It’s a lovely day, I could go for a walk!
 Or this one: I’m going to exercise tomorrow morning, I could go for a walk, or I could go for a swim.